-Whatever your plans are for your life in retirement, the State Pension can be a regular, reliable part of your income.
-Knowing how it works, as well as if and when you qualify, could help you plan for the future.
+Whether you’re planning to travel, take up some hobbies, or simply embrace being in your Second 50, the State Pension can be a regular and reliable part of your income to support your future needs and goals.
+Knowing how it works, as well as if and when you qualify, can help you plan for the future.

-We've answered some common questions to help you understand the subject in more detail:
+In this article, we've answered some common questions to help you understand the State Pension to help you navigate your retirement planning.

 1. What is the State Pension?